Primate city: Europe

-In Germany, Munich (city proper population ca 1.5 million, with surrounding Landkreise ~3 million) is the primate city of the state of Bavaria, having nearly three times the population than the state's second largest, Nuremberg (ca 500,000 people, metro area ~1.35 million).
-Likewise, in Hesse, Frankfurt (~750,000 people) is nearly three times larger than the state's second largest, Wiesbaden (~275,000) and they are both part of the Rhine-Main metropolitan area, the largest city outside of the area, Kassel, has a population of ca. 200,000 people.
+In Germany, Munich (city proper population of ca 1.5 million, with surrounding Landkreise ~3 million) is the primate city of the state of Bavaria, having nearly three times the population of the state's second-largest, Nuremberg (ca 500,000 people, metro area ~1.35 million).
+Likewise, in Hesse, Frankfurt (~750,000 people) is nearly three times larger than the state's second-largest, Wiesbaden (~275,000), and they are both part of the Rhine-Main metropolitan area.
+The largest city outside of the area, Kassel, has a population of ca. 200,000 people.

-In Italy, primate cities exist at regional level: capital Rome (~2.7 million) alone has nearly half of the population of the Lazio region and is about 21 times larger than the second largest city Latina, and nearly three quarters of the region's population live in the Metropolitan City of Rome Capital.
-In Lombardy, Milan at ~1.35 million is seven times larger than second largest Brescia (ca 200,000); in Piedmont, Turin has eight-nine times the population of Novara and Alessandria; in Campania, Naples has 7 times the population of second-largest Salerno and in Liguria, Genoa at ~550,000 has six times the population of second largest La Spezia and the Metropolitan City of Genoa has three times the population of Province of Savona.
+In Italy, primate cities exist at the regional level: the capital, Rome (~2.7 million), alone has nearly half of the population of the Lazio region and is about 21 times larger than the second-largest city, Latina, and nearly three quarters of the region's population live in the Metropolitan City of Rome Capital.
+In Lombardy, Milan at ~1.35 million is seven times larger than second-largest Brescia (ca 200,000); in Piedmont, Turin has eight-nine times the population of Novara and Alessandria; in Campania, Naples has 7 times the population of second-largest Salerno and in Liguria, Genoa at ~550,000 has six times the population of second-largest La Spezia and the Metropolitan City of Genoa has three times the population of the Province of Savona.

 There are many more regional primate cities in Europe.
-If excluding national capitals, examples include Gothenburg in Västra Götaland, Sweden, Bergen in Vestland and Trondheim, Trøndelag in Norway, Tampere in Pirkanmaa, Finland and Aarhus in Midtjylland, Denmark.
+If excluding national capitals, examples include Gothenburg in Västra Götaland, Sweden, Bergen in Vestland and Trondheim in Trøndelag, Norway, Tampere in Pirkanmaa, Finland and Aarhus in Midtjylland, Denmark.

-In Portugal, the Lisbon Metropolitan Area has around 2.8 million people while the Porto Metropolitan Area, the second biggest and other only official metropolitan area, has around 1.7 million people.
+In Portugal, the Lisbon Metropolitan Area has around 2.8 million people while the Porto Metropolitan Area, the second-biggest and other only official metropolitan area, has around 1.7 million people.
 These two metropolitan areas have around 40% the country's population and are multiple times larger than the third-biggest city, Braga.